ncatlab/nlab-content/pages/2/6/5/6/26562/content.md

 Thirdly, and most importantly, *new theorems* have been proven, as well as generalizations and extensions of old theorems, especially from the discrete to the continuous case.

-Here is a partial list, in alphabetical order.
+Here is a partial list, roughly in alphabetical order, roughly divided by subject.

 (Work in progress, especially adding the relevant references.)

-### Probability and measure theory:
+### Probability and measure theory

 * [[Carathéodory's extension theorem]]: proven using [[probability monads]] (as [[codensity monads]]) in [Van Belle'22](#vb_codensity).